aroberge/reeborg-world-creation/extending/extra-module.md

 This second example loads some code from a URL.

-If you open the **Additional options** menu, at the very bottom there is an **Update extra** button; clicking on it should reveal the current content of the extra module if it was not already there.
+Currently, if you open the **Additional options** menu, at the very bottom there is an **Update extra** button; clicking on it should reveal the current content of the extra module if it was not already there.
+In a future version, I might change this to add the content to another editor tab easily visible for students, next to the **library** tab instead.

 ### What about JavaScript?